+It is also found that government has a lack of proper vision and working mechanism to address the issue of international labour migration.
+There has been very less effort from the concerned authority on creating awareness to general public about the remittance business which is helping to boost economic development of the country.
+This has hence created confusion to both the senders and receivers of remittances and has resulted in unnecessary delays in receiving the payments.
 Informal channel of remitting funds through Hundi or Hawala still dominates the formal channel of remitting funds.
 This is because of its fast delivery to the concerned beneficiary and comparatively less troublesome than the remittance sent through formal channels.
-This has been the most primitive form of sending money from one place to the other and is still being used from various parts of the world to remit money.
 Due to this it has been very difficult to estimate the volume of inward remittance entering inside the country.
 Various experts have their own views as to the volume of inward remittance entering inside the country.
 It has however not been possible to estimate the figures of remittance entering inside the country through informal channels due to the open border between India and Nepal and consequently the remittance entering inside the country from India which is normally carried in by the Nepalese returning back to their home.